top of page

 Weekly WHS Article 11th May 2023

-Workers must be represented in any decisions that a Person Conducting a Business or Undertaking (PCBU) (such as a business, government body, sole trader, see ref 1), intends to make on matters of health and safety.
+Workers must be represented in any decisions that a Person Conducting a Business or Undertaking (PCBU) (such as a business, organisation, government body, sole trader, etc see ref 1), intends to make on matters of health and safety.
 A PCBU cannot simply make changes regarding a work health and safety matter without first getting feedback from the members of the workforce.
 This information is obtained by consulting each member of the workforce that may be affected by the health and safety matter being addressed.

 Sometimes it is impractical for the CEO or senior management representatives to go around the workplace and talk to every person about health and safety, or rely on survey responses, email traffic, or phone calls to get the information they need, especially if the WHS matter is urgent or critical.

-It may be better suited for the business to split the workplace into sections, departments, or units and deal with one person for each group of people.
-There may already be something like this in place.
+It may be better suited for the business to split the workplace into sections, departments, or units and deal with one person who represents each group of people.
+These groups are called "work groups" in NSW law and are established for the purposes of WHS consultation.
+Under Victorian health and safety law they are called “Designated Work Groups” (DWGs.)
+They are the same thing.

 HSRs play a major role in assisting a business to consult with the workforce on matters of health and safety.
 It can be a matter of life or death in some instances.
 Make sure you have enough HSRs so that there is always an HSR when you need one.
 Training them in the SafeWork NSW 5-day HSR course can equip them with the knowledge and commitment that will help them to effectively carry out their vital role in helping to create a safe and healthy workplace.